What are the best areas of Mexico to buy real estate?

 If you have visited the Riviera Maya, you probably thought about what it would like to live there.
 The Riviera Maya has urban centers, small beach communities and remote beachfront properties.
 It is also one of the more popular areas of Mexico to live and invest.
 The Riviera Maya entails Tulum, Playa Del Carmen and other popular beach towns that are growing rapidly.
 If you follow along on our website, you will know we don’t sell real estate.
 We do refer people to qualified local professionals that have a good reputation and are well liked by our readers.
 That is why we have recommended realtors list for our area.
+Theses realtors both appear in our buying process guide to Mexico here.
 Below are two real estate agents that are on that list in case you would like to email one of them for more information about what is available locally.

 Our first recommended realtor for the area